rojopolis/spellcheck-github-actions/README.md

 source_files: README.md CHANGELOG.md notes/Notes.md
 ```

-## Specify A Specific Task To Run
+## Specify a Specific Task To Run

 By default, all tasks in your config file will be run.
 By setting `task_name` you can override this and run only the task you require.

-A configuration for designated source files could look as follows:
+A configuration for designated source files could look as follows.

 Example: